phpbb/documentation/development/db/structuredConditionals.rst

 			array($phpbb_content_visibility->get_visibility_sql('topic', $forum_id)),
 	// ...

 There you go!
-No variable interpolation, no explicit string concatenation, in case of a requirement to build it or change it later, it becomes a very straightforwar task (see next section) and all data is properly escaped.
+No variable interpolation, no explicit string concatenation, in case of a requirement to build it or change it later, it becomes a very straightforward task (see next section) and all data is properly escaped.

 Just for the last piece of code in this section, here's how the full SQL query should be written when using this system: